timota/esphome-devices/stairs-ctrl/README.md

 ### Usage

-1. Remote deployments: add the `packages:` snippet, override sensitive substitutions, and provision via ESPHome Dashboard or CLI.
-Local testing: run `esphome run stairs-ctrl/stairs.yaml`, which already injects secrets.
+1. Remote deployments: add the `packages:` snippet, override sensitive substitutions, and provision via ESPHome Dashboard or CLI (the helper is fetched automatically through `external_components`).
+Local/offline testing: reference `package-local.yaml` (or run `esphome run stairs-ctrl/example.yaml`) so the helper is loaded from the checked-in `custom_components/` folder.
 2. In Home Assistant, select an effect, then tune Per-LED Time / Fade Steps / Row Threshold and toggle “Subtle Wobble” as you like.
 3. Let OFF effects finish naturally to trigger the automatic turn-off (which also releases the relay).